 2. Pick your investments wisely

 You may want to seek advice when it comes to choosing where to place your money if you do not have the time to regularly research and manage investments – or the confidence to navigate the market.

 Using a fund supermarket you can put in place a series of investments without the help, or cost, of an adviser.
-Fund supermarkets, also known as platforms or discount fund brokers, allow you to buy, sell and manage shares and funds from companies and many different providers.
+Fund supermarkets, also known as investment platforms, allow you to buy, sell and manage shares and funds from companies and many different providers.
 You can also use a share dealing service.

 3. Choose the right time to invest